School Uniform, Appearance and Sports Kit

 School uniform is compulsory, and all pupils are expected to be neat and tidy at all times, in or out of school.
 The School’s official outfitters are Lester Bowden in Epsom (Tel: 01372 742411), and the sports kit is supplied by Tacklebag Ltd (020 8740 4850).

 We recommend that all items of school uniform and sports kit are clearly labelled, preferably with iron on or sew in name tapes.

 Uniform and Appearance

 Pupils are expected to be smartly dressed in school uniform and an appropriate professional appearance is expected at all times.
 Pupils should remember that they do not only represent the school, but also themselves and their families.

-Details of the uniform are available on the school website and in the New Parent Handbook.
+Details of the uniform are available via the pdf below and in the New Parent Handbook.
 During periods of very hot weather, shirt sleeve order may be granted, however, pupils should remember that full school uniform is required to and from school and for assemblies.

 Further Guidance on Appearance

 - Hair must be of a natural colour.
 It should be no shorter than a Number Two for boys and should not be beyond the collar.
 No facial hair is permitted.
-Hair should be kept tidy and for girls, long hair should be tied back off the face for PE and Games.
+Hair should be kept tidy and for girls, long hair should be tied back off the face.
 The decision of the Deputy Head of Senior School on matters regarding hairstyles is final.

 - Girls kilts should not be rolled up.

 - Visible jewellery must not exceed a wristwatch for boys or a single pair of stud earrings for girls (which must be removed for PE) and a wristwatch.